Home / Mica Regulation

 History of the MiCA Regulation

-It is not an understatement to say that MiCA as we know it now roots back to the first successful regulation of crypto assets in the EU which took place in 2017 in Estonia.
+It is not an understatement to say that MiCA, as we know it, now roots back to the first successful regulation of crypto assets in the EU, which took place in 2017 in Estonia.
 The very first variant of the framework practically gave free rein to crypto companies, allowing them to operate 100% remotely as long as they complied with AML-CFT.
 However, it went through significant amendments in 2020 and 2022, first imposing an obligatory rule of having an economic substance in Estonia and then increasing the minimum required share capital.

-At the same time, the first workings of the unified European regulation of crypto were initiated by the European Securities and Markets Authority (ESMA) in 2019, with the Estonian crypto license and the French DASP framework being the primary sources of inspiration for the future framework.
 Thus, MiCA had been in the works from 2019 through 2023, when the final version of the regulation was introduced in April.
 Following the support of the absolute majority in the European Parliament, MiCA entered into force in June and will be enforced gradually until full adoption in the whole Union.

 Philosophy and goals of MiCA